mrthreeplates/TRS-80_floppy_remapper/README.md

 ![front of board](/images/front-v3.jpg)![back of board](/images/back-v3.jpg)

-Sample build instructions with MPLAB X IDE
+Build instruction with MPLAB X IDE

 1. Create a new project based on a PIC18F26Q10
 2. Under your projects tab, "Important Files", right click to "Add item to important Files"